 A widely published poet and essayist, Frances Mayes has written numerous books of poetry, including Sunday in Another Country, After Such Pleasures, The Arts of Fire, Hours, The Book of Summer, and Ex Voto.
 Her text, The Discovery of Poetry: A Field Guide to Reading and Writing Poems, is widely used in college poetry classes.

-Her most recent book is her widely acclaimed New York Times bestseller, Under Magnolia, a memoir of growing up in the South.
-Mayes' next book is a novel titled Women in Sunlight, to be released in April 2018.
-She is also working on a travel book on Italy titled See You in the Piazza: Places to Discover in Italy (Spring, 2019), and a book titled The Best of Italy for National Geographic (Spring, 2020).
+Mayes has also written a widely acclaimed New York Times bestseller, Under Magnolia, a memoir of growing up in the South.
+Mayes' most recent book is a novel titled Women in Sunlight, released in April 2018.
+Her next book is about travel in Italy titled See You in the Piazza: Places to Discover in Italy (March 12, 2019), and a book titled The Best of Italy for National Geographic (Spring, 2020).

 Formerly a professor of creative writing at San Francisco State University, where she directed The Poetry Center and chaired the Department of Creative Writing.
 Mayes now devotes herself full time to writing, and, currently, to another renovation of Bramasole.
 She and her husband divide their time between North Carolina and Tuscany.